tim2000s/Boost-master-v3/README.md

 All of the additional code outside of the standard SMB calculation requires a time period to be specified within which it is active.
 The default time settings disable the code.
 The time period is specified in hours using a 24 hour clock in the Boost preferences section.

-**COB:** With Carbs on Board, Boost has a 15 minute window to deliver the equivalent of a mealtime bolus and **is allowed to go higher than your Boost Bolus Cap**, up to {InsulinRequired/insulin required percent} calculated by the oref1 algorithm, taking carbs into account.
+**COB:** With Carbs on Board, Boost has a 15 minute window to deliver the equivalent of a mealtime bolus and **is allowed to go higher than your Boost Bolus Cap**, up to 'InsulinRequired/insulin required percent' calculated by the oref1 algorithm, taking carbs into account.
 In the following 40 mins after the carbs are added, it can do additional larger boluses, as long as there is a delta >5 and COB > 0.
-The max allowed is the greater of the Boost Bolus Cap or the "COB cap", which is calculated as  { COB / Carb Ratio }.
+The max allowed is the greater of the Boost Bolus Cap or the "COB cap", which is calculated as 'COB / Carb Ratio'.

 During normal use, you should set your Boost Bolus Cap to be the max that boost delivers when Boost is enabled and no COB are entered.